PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-4.md

 ## Part 2

-In the second part, I need to find the hash that starts at least with **6 zeroes**.
-The resulting code is essentially the same except one line where I check hash for six zeroes.
+In the second part, we need to find the hash that starts at least with **6 zeroes**.
+The resulting code is essentially the same except one line where we check hash for six zeroes.

 ```csharp
 public string Part2(IEnumerable<string> input)